Dr. Brian Lum

 Many patients try to self-treat when they first experience new symptoms.
 For example, if they have anxiety, they may try lemon balm, magnesium, calming teas, or different CBD oils before trying pharmaceutical medications.

-In some people, each of these may cause an unexpected symptom.
-An example would be if a person who took an anti-anxiety medication had an paradoxical reaction of increased anxiety.[1]
+In some people, each of these may cause an unexpected reaction.
+An example would be if a person who took an anti-anxiety medication had a paradoxical reaction of increased anxiety or a panic attack.[1]

-A paradoxical reaction can last for minutes, hours or days or precipitate a new pattern and cause anxiety to be heightened for a longer period of time.
+A paradoxical reaction like this can last for minutes, hours, or days or precipitate a new pattern and cause anxiety to be heightened for a longer period of time.
 [2}

 Reasons for Contrary or Paradoxical Reactions